Les Baux and the old

 modernized.
 I heard The area was around 70 ties in ruins.
 There are many more

-paths that wheelchairs and walkers can use.
+wheelchairs and walkers can use.
 In summer there are often art

 exhibits and medieval demonstrations.
 Replica War Machines, including several